 Luxury may well be what you need after a hard slog up Gunung Kinabalu.
 This chain five-star can offer just that.
 When we visited in early March 2016 the rooms were looking tired, but a renovation is due to be completed on some floors by the end of April 2016, and will be ongoing during 2016 for other floors.
 If it’s anything like the renovations of the lobby and function rooms we were shown...
 Read our full review of Le Meridien.

 Set above a small hipster cafe, The Bunk offers excellent private pod-style bunks and is a top budget traveller pick for Kota Kinabalu, with friendly staff rounding out a good hostel deal.
-The spot to look for.
 When we walked into the cafe on Gaya Street that serves as reception for hostel upstairs, one traveller warned us that this was a hostel unlike any other.
-As we climbed the stairs, this...
+As we climbed the stairs, this was confirmed —...
 Read our full review of The Bunk.

 Unic Hotel certainly nailed it with their name (you know, except for the spelling).
 Rooms are unusual to say the least and they are all different.
 The entrance to this midrange hotel offers a little taste of what’s to come, with contemporary furniture and lighting and a round rainbow rug.
 It’s a little glam, a little space age, perhaps with a touch of Austin Powers.
-Hold on for the...
+Enter the lift and red...
 Read our full review of Unic Hotel.

 We think Basic Hotel have sold themselves short with their name.
 Yes, it is basic, but thought and effort has definitely been spent to make this hotel warm and welcoming.
 Opened in February 2016, it was brand new when we visited a few weeks later.
 Spread over three floors without a lift, the small air-con rooms are smart and clean.
 Cheaper rooms have no window, and it’s worth paying five...
 Read our full review of Basic Hotel.